rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationNas.md

 - There is a single argument of type RegisterNasSystemInput.
 - Returns RegisterNasSystemReply.
+### updatenasshares
+Bulk update multiple NAS shares

+Supported in v7.0+
+Updates fields like changelist of multiple NAS shares.

+- There is a single argument of type UpdateNasSharesInput.
+- Returns System.String.
 ### updatenassystem
 Modify the information for a registered NAS system